luis-panadero/bootstrap-phibonacci/README.md

 We welcome contributions!
 Please:

-1. Fork the repository and create your branch from `bootstrap-phibonacci`.
+1. Fork the repository and create your branch from `phibonacci`.
 2. Ensure your code follows the existing style and passes all tests.
 3. Submit a pull request with a clear description of your changes.